This post is also available in: 简体中文 (Chinese (Simplified))

 Today’s steel producers face the dual challenge of ensuring on-time delivery and meeting ever-demanding product requirements, while also running a lean operation.
-The day-to-day management of a long-rolling plant requires continuous optimization of both operating and business practices.
+The day-to-day management of a long-rolling plant requires continuous optimization of both operating and business practices and Industry 4.0 is making an impact.

 Imagine a long-rolling facility designed to address these competing demands, a plant where individual pieces of equipment communicate with each other, where sensor information can be used not only for control purposes but also to monitor the condition of the equipment, where models are used to verify the process remains within working limits, and where the equipment alerts operators whenever maintenance is required.